 - □ Hard deadline: has to be met strictly, if not \Rightarrow "catastrophe".
-Has to be guaranteed at design time! - Soft deadlines: tasks can finish after their deadline, although the value provided by completion may degrade with time. - □ Firm deadlines: similar to hard deadlines, but if the deadline is missed there is no catastrophe; only the result produced is of no use any more.
+Has to be guaranteed at design time! - Soft deadlines: tasks can finish after their deadline, although the value provided by completion may degrade with time.
+(Deadline miss ratio is often a key metric and is linked with Quality-of-Service of an application) - □ Firm deadlines: similar to hard deadlines, but if the deadline is missed there is no catastrophe; only the result produced is of no use any more.